next-actions/pytest-mh/docs/config.rst

         config: <additional configuration> (optional, defaults to {})
         artifacts: <list of produced artifacts> (optional, defaults to {})

-The top level element of the configuration is list of ``domains``.
+The top level element of the configuration is a list of ``domains``.
 Each domain has ``id`` attribute and defines the list of available hosts.

 * ``id``: domain identifier which is used in the path inside ``mh`` fixture, see :ref:`mh-fixture`
 * ``hosts``: list of available hosts and their roles

-  * ``hostname``: DNS host name, it may not necessarily be resolvable from the machine that runs pytest
+  * ``hostname``: DNS host name, may not necessarily be resolvable from the machine that runs pytest
   * ``role``: host role
   * ``os.family``: host operating system family, defaults to "linux", see :class:`~pytest_mh.MultihostHostOSFamily`
-  * ``ssh.host``: ssh host to connect to (it may be a resolvable host name or an IP address), defaults to the value of ``hostname``
+  * ``ssh.host``: ssh host to connect to (may be a resolvable host name or an IP address), defaults to the value of ``hostname``
   * ``ssh.port``: ssh port, defaults to 22
   * ``ssh.username``: ssh username, defaults to ``root``